Watch Road to the Olympic Games: World Cup men's alpine skiing | CBC Sports

 Watch Road to the Olympic Games: World Cup men's alpine skiing

 Watch Road to the Olympic Games, our weekly program spotlighting the best high-performance athletes from Canada and around the world.
-On this week's edition of the program, watch action from the alpine World Cup stop in Wengen, Switzerland.
+On this week's edition of the program, watch action from the alpine World Cup stop in Kitzbühel, Austria.

-On this week's edition of the program, watch action from the men's downhill alpine skiing World Cup stop in Wengen, Switzerland.
+On this week's edition of the program, watch action from the men's downhill alpine skiing World Cup stop in Kitzbühel, Austria.